Complete Smile Makeovers in Cosmetic Dentistry

 to be in harmony with their physiological position.

-The following extreme-makeover smile design is the result of a careful consideration of the relationship of upper and lower jaw.
-The patient was set into her natural centric relationship prior to raising her bite.
-This allowed us to create the space necessary to rebuild the worn teeth without changing the most physiological position of the mandibular condyle into the temporal fossa of the skull.
+The following ecomplete smile makeover is the result of a careful consideration and analysis of the relationship and engaging mechanics of upper and lower jaw.
+The centric relationship of the mandible to the upper teeth was established prior to raising this patient's bite.
+This allowed San Francisco cosmetic dentist, Dr. Jorg-Peter Rabanus, to create the bite opening necessary to rebuild the worn teeth at the most physiological position of the mandibular condyle into the temporal fossa of the skull.

-The makeover is truly extreme.
-However, the final result of this full-mouth reconstruction lead to a much healthier condition of all oral and masticatory structures involved.
+The makeover is truly comprehensive.
+However, the final result of this full-mouth reconstruction leads to a complete functional harmony of all oral and masticatory structures involved.

 Worn Teeth Before Smile Makeover